rust-lang/rust/doc/tutorial-tasks.md

 The `Port` and `Chan` pair created by `stream` enables efficient communication between a single sender and a single receiver, but multiple senders cannot use a single `Chan`, and multiple receivers cannot use a single `Port`.
-What if our example needed to computer multiple results across a number of tasks?
+What if our example needed to compute multiple results across a number of tasks?
 The following program is ill-typed:

 ~~~ {.xfail-test}